 Beta testing is the ultimate take a look at, before shipping a product.
 It is performed in the customer’s environment.

 Head To Head Comparison Between Alpha Testing vs Beta Testing (Infographics)

-Below is the top 12 difference between Alpha Testing and Beta Testing.
+Below is the top 12 difference between Alpha Testing vs Beta Testing.

-Key differences between Alpha Testing and Beta Testing
+Key differences between Alpha Testing vs Beta Testing

 let’s understand the key differences between the alpha testing vs beta testing:

 - Alpha testing is done by the testers who reside as an internal employee in the organization, while beta testing is performed by the end-users.